kateolmstead/unity-sdk/README.md

 ```
 `CurrencyType` is an enumeration with either `USD` (US Dollars) or `FBC` (Facebook Credits).

-*Virutal* currency implementation:
+*Virtual* currency implementation:
 ```csharp
 TransactionCurrency TransactionCurrency.createVirtual(double currencyValue, string type)
 ```
-`type` is a short name (up to 16 characters) for the currency, eg: "MonsterBucks."
+`type` is a short name (up to 16 characters) for the currency, e.g.: "MonsterBucks."

-We hightlight three common use-cases below.
+We highlight three common use-cases below.
 * [Purchases of In-Game Currency with Real Currency](#purchases-of-in-game-currency-with-real-currency)
 * [Purchases of Items with Real Currency](#purchases-of-items-with-real-currency)
 * [Purchases of Items with In-Game Currency](#purchases-of-items-with-in-game-currency)